October 26, 2023

 March 5 in Gallery 26

-Nat Philbrick, Historian & Author - “Reading Moby Dick” in collaboration with the Bristol BookFest.
-This is an in-person only lecture, special event ticket pricing to be announced.
+Nat Philbrick, Historian & Author - "Why Read Moby-Dick" in collaboration with the Bristol BookFest.
+This is an in-person only lecture with special event ticket pricing.

 April 18, Location TBD